-- 15. This Agreement will facilitate achievement of the following outcomes: - (a) all children, including vulnerable and disadvantaged children, have access to, and participate in, an affordable, quality early childhood education program; - (b) all Indigenous children have access to, and participate in, an affordable, quality early childhood education program; and - (c) all Indigenous four-year-olds in remote communities have access to early childhood education.
+- 15. This Agreement will facilitate achievement of the following outcomes: - (a) all children, including vulnerable children and children experiencing disadvantage, have access to, and participate in, an affordable, quality early childhood education program; - (b) all Indigenous children have access to, and participate in, an affordable, quality early childhood education program; and - (c) all Indigenous four-year-olds in remote communities have access to early childhood education.